 Improv Camp: Ages 11-14

 Improv doesn’t work if people’s ideas don’t build on each other!
-This camp will focus on using collaborative skills to say “yes” to other people’s ideas.
-We’ll focus on games and exercises that require these skills, which will give your child more self-confidence, focus, and empathy.
+This camp focuses on using collaborative skills to say “Yes, and…” to other people’s ideas.
+We’ll focus on games and exercises that require these skills, giving your child more self-confidence, focus, and empathy.

 Improv Camp: Ages 15-18

-This camp will focus on games and exercises that require abstract thinking, strong narrative skills, and deeper characters.
+This camp focuses on games and exercises that require abstract thinking, strong narrative skills, and deeper, more complex characters.
 We’ll teach campers how to listen to and trust their instincts, help support others’ moments in the spotlight, and express themselves more clearly.